United States

 Social security contributions

 Social security and Medicare hospital insurance taxes are not deductible when determining an employee's taxable income.
-However, a deduction is allowed for an amount equal to one-half of the combined self-employment social security and Medicare hospital insurance taxes that are imposed.
+However, a self-employed individual is allowed a deduction for an amount equal to one-half of the combined self-employment social security and Medicare hospital insurance taxes that are imposed (not including the Additional .9% Medicare tax).

 Note that the United States has entered into Totalisation Agreements with several nations (see Tax treaties in the Foreign tax relief and tax treaties section) for the purpose of avoiding double taxation of income with respect to social security taxes and allowing individuals who participate in more than one social security system to qualify for benefits that would not be available under domestic law.
 These agreements must be taken into account when determining whether any alien is subject to US social security and Medicare hospital insurance taxes or whether any US citizen or resident alien is subject to the social security taxes of a foreign country.